Brown Hair Gallery.

-The Renaissance Henna Hair Kit gives you a myriad of colours - pick one !
-I can't guarantee your end result hair colour, but I can tell you that I'm certain you'll love it, that you'll be impressed, and that you'll be hooked !
-Try it and you won't look back.
-Go on - because you're worth it !
+The Renaissance Henna Natural Hair Colour Kit gives you a myriad of colours – pick one !
+We don’t guarantee your end result hair colour, but we’re certain you’ll love it, and that you’ll be hooked !
+Try it and you won’t look back.

 Henna Hair Colour Strand Tests

-I must remind you that hair colour strand tests don't always give you an accurate prediction of your end result hair colour and they don't always take on colour with the same passion as a full head of hair would.
-Many people are disappointed with the hair colour strand test result but amazed with the full hair colour application.
-Maybe it's the body temperature that makes the difference; it's hard to say.
-Also, do remember that your strand test hair may not necessarily be a true indicator of final all over hair colour due to the fact that the strand test hair may have uneven colour saturation, especially if you've previously used hair dyes.
-And hennaed & indigoed hair looks like different hair colour depending on where you're standing - it'll look like a different hair colour indoors compared to how it looks outdoors.
-It's a beautiful coat of many colours.
-In my opinion, henna / indigo should be used by every person on the planet at least once in a lifetime.
-It's too incredible to miss out on and if you never try it, you'll never know.
+The hair colour strand tests don’t always give you an accurate prediction of your end result hair colour.
+And they don’t always take up colour with the same passion as a full head of hair.
+Many strand tests give disappointing results which are nowhere near the results from a full hair colour application which give stunning hair colour.
+Body temperature may make the difference.
+Your strand test hair also may not give a true indication of final hair shade because the strand test hair may have uneven colour saturation, especially if you’ve previously used hair dyes.
+Also remember that hennaed hair can look different in different light conditions so it’ll look different indoors compared to how it looks outdoors.
+It’s a beautiful coat of many colours.
+Henna and indigo should be used by every person on the planet at least once in a lifetime.
+It’s too incredible to miss out on and if you never try it, you’ll never know.

 A Reminder about Previous use of Chemical Hair Dyes and Henna

-If you've previously used chemical hair dyes, although you can go straight ahead and use henna / indigo, I'd recommend you wait as long as possible.
-My minimum recommended waiting time is 2 weeks, especially if you've just permed your hair.
-But my advice is to aim for 2 - 3 months before using henna after a hair dye if you can.
-The only reason why I advise people to wait as long as possible is simply to give your hair the opportunity of getting rid of chemical hair dye build up, and also to ensure the best hair colour take from henna/indigo.
-It's the compound (“metallic salt mix”) hennas which hairdressers moan about and say you can't use before or after hair dyes.
-My henna and indigo are not mixed with metallic salts - they are pure.
-They are not the same stuff your hairdresser is talking about !
-My henna and indigo are safe to use both before and after chemical hair dye, but my advice to you is to wait as long as you can before using hair dyes either side of henna, because it's in your best interests to wait.
+If you’ve previously used chemical hair dyes, although you can go straight ahead and use henna / indigo, we recommend you wait as long as possible.
+We recommend a waiting time of at least 2 weeks, especially if you’ve just permed your hair.
+The longer the better.
+This is to allow time for your hair to detox from chemical hair dye build up.
+The wait will also ensure you get the best hair colour uptake from henna/indigo.
+It’s the compound “metallic salt mix” hennas which hairdressers generally moan about and say you can’t use before or after hair dyes.
+Our henna and indigo are not mixed with metallic salts.
+They are 100% pure henna and 100% pure indigo plant hair dyes.
+They are PPD free hair dyes, additive free, ammonia free, and chemical free.
+They are not the same stuff your hairdresser is probably talking about.
+Our henna and indigo are safe to use both before and after chemical hair dye, but we advise that you wait as long as you can before using hair dyes either side of henna.

 Strand Test Hair Colour Pictures